 Criteria for selecting a coaching supplier

-A coaching provider should fulfil any criteria considered by your organization to be non-negotiable if they are to be shortlisted and/or selected.
+A coaching provider should fulfil any criteria considered by your organisation to be non-negotiable if they are to be shortlisted and/or selected.
 Such criteria should include:

 - Coach quality – a coach should have extensive experience in professional coaching and, ideally, have held leadership roles.
 The coach should be able to both support and challenge the coachee and be equipped to shape the development process while encouraging them to manage their own development.

-- Visibility of coaching activity – all coaching activities should be transparent, properly communicated, consistent with those deemed necessary to bring about a desired outcome, aligned with organizational strategy and measurable against business goals.
-The supplier should follow a results-based coaching model so organizations can evaluate its value to see if money and time are being invested wisely.
+- Visibility of coaching activity – all coaching activities should be transparent, properly communicated, consistent with those deemed necessary to bring about a desired outcome, aligned with organisational strategy and measurable against business goals.
+The supplier should follow a results-based coaching model so organisations can evaluate its value to see if money and time are being invested wisely.